raspberrypilearning/dojo-mentoring/en/step_3.md

 --- task ---

-Take a look at these examples of useful mentor characteristics, which of them do you think you possess already?
+**Look** at the examples of useful mentor characteristics.
+Which of them do you possess already?

 --- collapse ---